mondas-mania/az-hub-n-spoke-vm/terraform/README.md

   - Traffic from the Spoke VNets gets sent to the router VM, which will direct all outbound internet traffic to the Firewall's private IP to allow/block traffic out to the internet, sending approved traffic out through the NAT Gateway.
   - Any internal traffic will be routed to the appropriate VNets without passing through the Firewall or NAT Gateway.
 - An ingress VNet `ingress-vnet` using address space `10.0.4.0/22` with two private subnets and a dedicated subnet for an Application Gateway.
 This will house the Application Gateway which will point to web servers deployed in `internal-vnet-0` and `internal-vnet-1`.
 This is peered to and from `hub-vnet`.
 - An internal VNet `internal-vnet-0` using address space `10.0.8.0/22` with two regular subnets.
 This will house a single web server.
 This is peered to and from `hub-vnet`.
+Each of the two regular subnets will have a Service Endpoint for Azure Container Registry (`Microsoft.ContainerRegistry`).
+  - Note that Service Endpoints are outdated in the face of private endpoints, so are likely to eventually become deprecated.
+They are included here due to being cheaper and easier to use in the short term so are useful for experiments.
+Private Endpoints can be deployed separately in other repositories.
 - An internal VNet `internal-vnet-1` using address space `10.0.12.0/22` with two regular subnets.
 This will house a single web server.
 This is peered to and from `hub-vnet`.
+The second subnet, "private-subnet-1", will be delegated to the Azure Container Instances service (`Microsoft.ContainerInstance/containerGroups`) allowing Container Instances to be deployed into the subnet.

 The non-hub VNets all have routes which will route their local traffic within themselves, and all other traffic towards `supernet_cidr_range` (`10.0.0.0/8`) will be routed towards the router VM in `hub-vnet`.
 All other internet traffic will also be routed to the router VM in `hub-vnet` to be routed out through the Firewall and NAT Gateway.